trslater/blog-base-two/docs/posts/moller-trumbore.md

 $$T(u, v) = A + u(B - A) + v(C - A), \quad 0 \leq u, v \leq 1, u + v \leq 1$$

 And we have a formula for any point on or inside a triangle that mirrors our parallelogram.
 In fact, it only differs by a single constraint.

+Try moving the point around and see what happens and when certain conditions fail.
+See if you can notice an interesting pattern:

+<iframe src="https://www.desmos.com/calculator/mjyebwcbtj?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe>

 !!! note
     More commonly, we define $w = 1 - u - v$, and check $w \geq 0$.
 Why? $u$, $v$, and $w$ define what are called barycentric coordinates. $u$, $v$, and $w$, tell us how close we are to $B$, $C$, and $A$, respectively.
 I'd like to make a whole post on barycentric coordinates at some point.